renzol2/brain/docs/sampling.md

 #### Lossy Compression

-Lossy compression relies on _perceptual encoding_, where the nuance of human perception determiens which data is removed.
+Lossy compression relies on _perceptual encoding_, where the nuance of human perception determines which data is removed.

 _Masking_ is a phenomenon in which one sound conceals or obscures another